Caerleon Roman Fortress and Baths: Background and history

 Roman Wales was the farthest point west that the Roman Empire in Roman Britain extended to, and as a defence point, the fortress at Caerleon built in AD 75 was one of only three permanent Roman Legionary fortresses in Roman Britain.
 It was occupied and operational for just over 200 years.

-Caerleon's archaeological history
+Archaeological research

 The earliest description of Caerleon's Roman ruins is in Gerald of Wales's 12th century Itinerarium Cambriae.
 He was fully aware of the Roman historical significance of Caerleon and also gives extensive archaeological detail.
 Much may be fanciful or drawn from other locations however, and the features were certainly not apparent by later centuries.
 But his description confirmed Caerleon as a notable historical site: